 - Add the price

-Step 1: Install the WooCommerce plugin on your WordPress site and follow the simple step-by-step wizard to complete setup.
+- Step 1: Install the WooCommerce plugin on your Wordpress site and follow the simple step-by-step wizard to complete the setup.

 The benefit of using WooCommerce to create your affiliate store is if you ever decide to sell your own products, you can add them into your store without additional plugins or platforms.